boda-akos/ESP8266-8bit-parallel-LCD-controller-S6B33B2/README.md

 # ESP8266-8bit-parallel-LCD-controller-S6B33B2
 ESP8266 D1 mini has only a limited number of GPiO pins.
-To control a 8-bit wide LCD the options are : PCF8574 i2c controller, or a simple shift register.
+To control a 8-bit wide LCD data bus the options are : PCF8574 i2c controller, or a simple shift register.
 To control the 74HC595 chip we need 3 pins, and for the LCD additional 3 + Reset (not sure if reset is really needed).
 The simple library links to Adafruit GFX graphics.
 The hardware uses fast direct port write.
 It is a lot faster than i2c.